 - You can bring your own floatable toys, but there are also training aids available for purchase.

-- You are welcome to bring children on the deck, but they must listen to instructions and not present a safety risk.
-Splash Your Pup staff may ask children to leave deck area if we determine there is a safety risk to the dog or children.
+- You are welcome to bring children on the dock, but they must listen to instructions and not present a safety risk.
+Splash Your Pup staff may ask children to leave dock area if we determine there is a safety risk to the dog or children.
 No one under 18 is allowed on the dock without a parent or guardian present.

 - No food or drink allowed on the dock.